 If you lose your COBRA coverage, you may be able to sign up for a kynect plan during a 60-day special enrollment window.
 Try to apply and select your plan through kynect before your COBRA coverage ends to make sure there’s no gap in coverage.

 If you already have a marketplace plan and want to adjust your coverage, you’ll need to wait until the next open enrollment period opens this fall, unless you experience a qualifying life event.

 Will I need to get a new doctor?

 That depends.
 Because not all doctors accept all plans, you should check with your physician’s office to see whether he or she accepts a particular marketplace plan.
 Widely accepted insurance providers, including Anthem and CareSource, offer plans in 100 counties.
 Two new providers, Ambetter from WellCare of Kentucky and Passport Health Plan by Molina, are available in select counties.

 Will my family members qualify for the same health plan that I do?

 It depends.
 You can enroll as a family.
 But in some cases, some family members may also be eligible for subsidies or other programs such as Medicare, Medicaid or the state’s CHIP, depending on age, income, and disability or caregiver status.
 Such families may choose to enroll separately.
 They may still be able to see the same doctor or go to the same medical practice, depending on the types of insurance plans accepted.

-This guide was updated on Aug.
-25 with new information about the extension of enhanced subsidies.
+This guide was updated on Feb.
+1, 2023, with new information about open enrollment.